CONFIGURATION COMMANDS

 --var DATABASE="postgresql"

---executor gemini#### SCENARIO 4: Multi-Project Management
+--executor claude#### SCENARIO 4: Multi-Project Management

 # Initialize multiple projects with consistent configuration